imlauer/imlauer.github.io/index.md

 * I support [Wireheading city](https://geohot.github.io/blog/jekyll/update/2023/04/11/wireheading-city.html).
 * Everything is a lie: news, porn, music, education, democracy.
 It's all manipulation.
 * Public Universities are taxpayer-funded scams.
 * Javascript was a mistake: Modern frontends so are bloated due to the amount of spying they do and the extreme amount of advertising they display.
-The solution to this is to disable JavaScript or use a browser without JavaScript support like w3m, badwolf, netsurf.
+The solution to this is to disable JavaScript or use a browser without JavaScript support like w3m, links, netsurf.
 * **The best method to find out if something is free: disable JavaScript and see if you can still use it.**
 * COVID-19 pandemic was a planned laboratory creation: Deaths from nukes: 226,000 - "Deaths" from COVID: 3,250,648.
 Complete nonsense.
 * Free will doesn't exist.